Monday, November 16, 2009

 Strawberries & Cream Croissants

 Baby steps back into the kitchen....
 Since I've been on vacation, I haven't even made it to the grocery.
-Luckily I did have a few things on hand to throw together for a breakfast treat for Scott as he heads to the shop.
+Luckily I did have a few things on hand to throw together for a breakfast treat.
 Check your fridge and you just might have everything you need to make these tasty treats!

 Strawberries & Cream Croissants